RTMecha/BetterLegacy/snapshots.md

 - Color hex modifiers now allow for overriding opacity if the hex code is 8 digits in length. (the last two digits representing opacity)
 - Fully implemented Polygon Shape.
 Thanks Pidge! :D
 - With the Polygon Shape fully implemented, new values were added to it: Thickness Offset and Thickness Scale.
 - Added setPolygonShape and setPolygonShapeOther modifiers.
-This modifies the values of the current polygon shape.
+These modify the values of the current polygon shape.
 - Polygon Shape ported to Custom Player Objects.
 - Added Store / Clear Data to Player Image Objects.
 This now means images from Image Objects can be transfered between levels.
 - setImage and setImageOther modifiers now accept stored images.